anmarjarjees/express-app/README.md

 It's part of npm to help developers run packages without installing them

 We run the Express Application Generator (locally):
+- Navigate to your local location where you want to create the main container folder.
+- Create a new folder that will act as the main container to contain the project folder later

+This main container folder will be used for:
+- Installing the Express project using the npm/npx as explained below
+- Creating the actual Express project folder

+Notice that:
+- My main folder name is "express-application" as the current repo name.
+- My actual Express application folder is "auto-gen-express-app" inside the current repo (main) folder

+Inside the main folder "express-application" in my case, run the commands:

 > npm install express-generator or you can run the application generator with the npx command (available in Node.js 8.2.0).
 > npx install express-generator